giantswarm/docs/src/content/guides/accessing-services-from-the-outside/index.md

 # Accessing Pods and Services from the Outside

 Once you have a Pod or Service running on your cluster, you might want to access it from outside your cluster.
-There's currently three ways to do that:
+There are currently three ways to do that:

 - [Public access to a Service through Ingress](#public-ingress): This is the right method to publish an application, defined through a Service in Kubernetes, for access by everybody.
 - [Authenticated access to a Pod through `kubectl port-forward`](#port-forward): This gives you direct network access to a port of a Pod, for test purposes.